 Under Colombian tax laws, CSOs engaged in health activities, sports, formal education, cultural, scientific or technological, ecological, environmental protection or social development programs, qualify for special tax benefits that include a lower tax rate than commercial companies or, in some cases, full exemption from paying income taxes.

 Overall, the requirements to be met in order to set up and operate a CSO in Colombia are straightforward.
 In fact, some believe that it is too simple, and the lax process could lead to abuse.

-Although the constitution allows civil society organizations to form for many purposes, there are, in practice, limitations when these purposes conflict with the government’s actions or ideology.
-For example, some civil society organizations, mainly human rights groups that are critical of the government, have greater difficulty obtaining or retaining legal status.
+Although the Constitution allows civil society organizations to form for many purposes, there are, in practice, limitations when these purposes conflict with the government’s actions or ideology.
+For example, some CSOs, particularly human rights groups that are critical of the government, have greater difficulty obtaining or retaining legal status.

 Barriers to Operational Activity

 Although there are no express legal barriers to operational activities, the subjective application of regulations by government institutions often produces a disparity between the original intent of the laws and their present enforcement.

 Human rights organizations also operate within a climate of harassment, as detailed in the following section.

 See Nonprofit Enterprise and Self-sustainability Team (NESsT), The Legal and Regulatory Framework for CSO Self-Financing in Colombia.

 Barriers to Speech / Advocacy